Nate Landman

-Nathan Landman (born 19 November 1998) is a Zimbabwean-American professional football linebacker for the Los Angeles Rams of the National Football League (NFL).
+Nathan Landman (born 19 November 1998) is a Zimbabwean-American professional football inside linebacker for the Los Angeles Rams of the National Football League (NFL).
 He played college football for the Colorado Buffaloes.

 Early life

 Landman was born on 19 November 1998, in Harare, Zimbabwe, where his father, Shaun, was playing rugby union.
 When his family moved to the United States, they settled in Danville, California.
 He became a U.S. citizen during his second year of college.

 He attended Monte Vista High School and played baseball, rugby union and football.
 Landman played wide receiver as well as linebacker earning accolades in both positions.
 Over his four varsity years Landman amassed over 1,000 yards receiving and made over 160 tackles, 15 sacks and 4 interceptions.
 In his senior year Landman led Monte Vista in a state playoff run.
 In his final season Landman was the East Bay Athletic League MVP.
 He was awarded All-NorCal High School Football Team by MaxPreps and East Bay Defensive Player of the Year by the San Jose Times.
 He was named to all district and state teams for his final two seasons.

 Landman was ranked as the 5th best linebacker and 57th best player in California by ESPN.
 Scout.com had Landman as high as 2nd and 33rd.

 Landman had offers from multiple major Division I programs, including Arizona, Boise State, Colorado State, Hawaii, Nevada, Oregon State, Washington State, and Wyoming.
-Landman committed to Colorado on 20 July 2016.
+Landman committed to college football at Colorado on 20 July 2016.